Gas lighting: Widespread use

 Among the economic impacts of gas lighting was much longer work hours in factories.
 This was particularly important in Great Britain during the winter months when nights are significantly longer.
 Factories could even work continuously over 24 hours, resulting in increased production.
 Following successful commercialization, gas lighting spread to other countries.

 In England, the first place outside London to have gas lighting was Preston, Lancashire, in 1816; this was due to the Preston Gaslight Company run by revolutionary Joseph Dunn, who found the most improved way of brighter gas lighting.
 The parish church there was the first religious building to be lit by gas lighting.

+In Bristol, a Gas Light Company was founded on 15 December 1815.
+Under the supervision of the engineer, John Brelliat, extensive works were conducted in 1816–17 to build a gasholder, mains and street lights.
+Many of the principal streets in the centre of the city, as well as nearby houses, had switched to gas lighting by the end of 1817.

 In America, Seth Bemis lit his factory with gas illumination from 1812 to 1813.
 The use of gas lights in Rembrandt Peale's Museum in Baltimore in 1816 was a great success.
-Baltimore was the first American city with gas street lights; Peale's Gas Light Company of Baltimore on February 7, 1817 lit its first street lamp at Market and Lemon Streets (currently Baltimore and Holliday Streets).
-The first private residence in the US illuminated by gas has been variously identified as that of David Melville (c.
+Baltimore was the first American city with gas street lights; Peale's Gas Light Company of Baltimore on 7 February 1817 lit its first street lamp at Market and Lemon Streets (currently Baltimore and Holliday Streets).
+The first private residence in the US to be illuminated by gas has been variously identified as that of David Melville (c.
 1806), as described above, or of William Henry, a coppersmith, at 200 Lombard Street, Philadelphia, Pennsylvania, in 1816.